Pttn/rieMiner/README.md

 Also see the constellationsGen tool in my rieTools repository (https://github.com/Pttn/rieTools).

-Note that you must use different tuple counts files if you use different constellations types.

 ### Memory problems

-If you have memory errors, try to lower the Sieve value in the configuration file.
+If you have memory errors, try to lower the PrimeTableLimit value in the configuration file.

 ## Statistics

-rieMiner will regularly print some stats, and the frequency of this can be changed with the Refresh parameter as said earlier.
+rieMiner will regularly print some stats, and the frequency of this can be changed with the RefreshInterval parameter as said earlier.

-For solo mining, rieMiner will regularly show the 1 to 3-tuples found per second metrics, and the number of 2 to 6 tuples found since the start of the mining.
-It will also estimate the average time to find a block by extrapolating from the 1-tuples/s (primes per second) metric and the 1 to 2-tuples/s ratio (note that all the ratios are the same, and the estimation should be fairly precise).
+For solo mining, rieMiner will regularly show the primes per second speed, and the 1 to 2-tuples/s ratio.
+From this, it will also estimate the average time to find a block (note that all the ratios are the same, and the estimation should be fairly precise).
 Of course, even if the average time to find a block is for example 2 days, you could find a block in the next hour as you could find nothing during a week.
+The number of 2 to 6-tuples found since the start of the mining is also shown.

 For pooled mining, the shares per minute metric and the numbers of valid and total shares are shown instead.
-As it is hard to get a correct estimation earnings from k-shares, no other metric is shown.
+As it is hard to get a correct earnings estimation from k-shares, no other metric is shown.
 The Benchmark Mode (or solo mining) can be used to get better figures for comparisons.

 rieMiner will also notify if it found a k-tuple (k >= Tuples option value) in solo mining or a share in pooled mining, and if the network found a new block.
 If it finds a block or a share, it will tell if the submission was accepted (solo mining only) or not.
 For solo mining, if the block was accepted, the reward will be generated for the address specified in the options.
 You can then spend it after 100 confirmations.
 Note that orphaned blocks will be shown as accepted.